lunchly/slack-bot/readme.md

 > Slack bot that announces daily catered meals

-Lunchly is a Slack bot that posts consistent, useful daily meal announcements for companies with scheduled food catering.
-It only supports ZeroCater because that is the catering service used at my office, but feel welcome to submit a pull request adding support for other catering services.
+Lunchly is a Slack bot that posts daily meal announcements for companies with scheduled meal catering.
+Using Skills, Listeners, and Actions, Lunchly can be extended to support different vendors and interactions.
+It comes with built-in ZeroCater support.

-### Requirements
+#### Requirements

-Lunchly runs on Node 8+ and uses Slack's [Real Time Messaging API](https://api.slack.com/rtm) and [Web API](https://api.slack.com/web).
-ZeroCater integration is provided via the [@lunchly/service-zerocater](https://github.com/lunchly/service-zerocater) plugin, which exposes a `today()` method to fetch today's meal.
+Lunchly runs on Node 8.3+ and uses Slack's [Real Time Messaging API](https://api.slack.com/rtm) and [Web API](https://api.slack.com/web) clients.
+ZeroCater integration is provided via the [@lunchly/service-zerocater](https://github.com/lunchly/service-zerocater) plugin.

 ### Install